-A vegan Pound Cake that is so rich and decadent no one will believe it’s vegan.
-Topped with a lemony glaze for a delightful sweet morning or midday snack.
+A Pound Cake that is so rich and decadent no one will believe it’s vegan.
+It is topped with a lemony glaze for a delightful sweet morning or midday snack.

 Christmas is less than a week away!

 And that means I’ve got just 2 more recipes before the end of the year.

 After that, it’s time for some 30-day cleansing.
 So before that happens, I have to sneak in at least one more decadent recipe this holiday season.
 And decadence is just what I’ve got for you.
 This Vegan Pound Cake is a remake of one of my first recipe for the blog.
 The original recipe was an Orange Poppy Seed Pound Cake.
 I have since re-tested and updated the recipe to make it easier, tastier, richer, and overall better.

 If you came here looking for the Orange Poppy Seed Poundcake, you can still access it here.
 But I think you’re going to love this new and improved vegan pound cake recipe.
 I omitted the commercial egg replacers, switched oils, adjusted the leavening agents, and pumped up the flavor so that you get a rich, vibrantly lemon, buttery, decadent vegan pound cake that makes the perfect dessert or snack at the last of your upcoming holiday parties.

 Traditionally pound cake is made from combining equal parts butter, flour, sugar, and eggs.
 Over time the ingredients in a pound cake have gotten more complex.
 It is now common to add extracts (such as lemon or vanilla) and/or fruit, swap out some of the butter for sour cream, and even add a few teaspoons of baking powder to make the cake lighter and less dense.

 My modern take on a pound cake has made many of these adjustments.

 Best Egg Replacer for Vegan Pound Cake